MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 #### Physically label your devices

 Place a label either on the rear outer cover, or the outer arms closer to the front so they don’t go into the rear outer cover.
-See [this diagram](images/hololens2-exploded-view-diagram.png) to see the names of parts.
+See [about HoloLens 2](hololens2-hardware.md) to see the names of hardware parts.

 By having a labeled device users can quickly pick up a device, they've used before.
 It can also help recognize other things such as a device that's known not to be working, or which ones were just used and still need charging.